mistodon/close_enough/README.md

 1. Make `ce` ignore trailing slashes (or tab completion can get in the way)
 2. Make `ce --help` format properly
+3. Allow `ce ..3` which is equivalent to `cd ../../..`
+4. Allow `ce -dir` which searches upwards through the sections of the current directory:
+        /first/second/third$ ce -fir
+        /first$